-399 400 Increased gene flow within and hybridization and introgression among species can allow for greater flexibility in the responses of Andean trees to climate change through the formation of novel allelic 401 combinations unlikely to occur in parental genomes alone (Cronk and Suarez-Gonzalez 2018).
-The 402 403 potential for species to respond to environmental change through genomic mechanisms depends largely 404 on the standing genetic diversity, which underpins fitness, inbreeding depression, niche breadth, and adaptive potential (DeWoody et al. 2021; Hoban et al. 2022).
-As such, hybridization provides for 405 406 evolutionary outcomes other than extinction (Pereira et al. 2016)-the most likely outcome for a high 407 number of tree species in tropical Andean forests in the future "adapt, migrate, acclimate, or die" scenarios (e.g. Feelev et al. 2012).
-If hybridization and adaptive introgression are indeed important for the 408 409 persistence of these species in the Anthropocene (Hamilton and Miller 2015), it may even call into question what extinction really means, with much allelic diversity residing within interbreeding 410 411 populations and species rather than segregated among them.
-Perhaps biodiversity conservation efforts should more strongly consider species complexes, and focus on maintaining interspecific gene flow rather 412 than preventing it (Cronk and Suarez-Gonzalez 2018).
-413 414 The potential for species migrations, gene flow, and hybridization are inextricably linked to habitat connectivity.
-In the tropical Andes, anthropogenic land-cover change is rapidly reducing suitable habitat (e.g., Rodríguez Eraso et al. 2013, Curatola Fernández et al. 2015), which in turn decreases population sizes, fragments, and isolates populations, and increases distances they must migrate or adds "friction" to the landscape (Ricketts 2001; Zeller, McGarigal, and Whiteley 2012).
-Forest loss accelerates upslope range shits in tropical regions, possibly due to population extirpation and microclimatic changes (Guo et al. 2018), while cattle grazing and anthropogenic fires in the Andes are reducing the upper elevational limits of forest growth (Lutz et al. 2013).
-In addition, defaunation reduces the potential for both migration and gene flow (Mokany et al. 2014) as most tropical trees rely on animals for both pollination and dispersal (see Zjhra and Kaplin 2004).
-As such, many species will be driven to extinction before climate change pushes them to the limits of their environmental tolerance.
+Increased gene flow within and hybridization and introgression among species can allow for greater flexibility in the responses of Andean trees to climate change through the formation of novel allelic combinations unlikely to occur in parental genomes alone (Cronk and Suarez-Gonzalez 2018).
+The potential for species to respond to environmental change through genomic mechanisms depends largely on the standing genetic diversity, which may underpin fitness, inbreeding depression, and niche breadth (DeWoody et al. 2021; Hoban et al. 2022).
+Population size also impacts adaptive potential and extinction probability, as selection is less effective in small populations and the effects of genetic drift are more pronounced (Wright 1932; Willi et al. 2006).
+As such, hybridization provides for evolutionary outcomes other than extinction (Pereira et al. 2016)-currently the most likely outcome for a high number of tree species in tropical Andean forests under future climate change scenarios (e.g. Feeley et al. 2012).
+If hybridization and adaptive introgression are indeed important for the persistence of these species in the Anthropocene (Hamilton and Miller 2015), it may even call into question what extinction really means, with much allelic diversity residing within interbreeding populations and species rather than segregated among them.
+Perhaps biodiversity conservation efforts should more strongly consider species complexes. and focus on maintaining interspecific gene flow rather than preventing it (Cronk and Suarez-Gonzalez 2018).
+This could be achieved through protecting and restoring the connectivity of ecosystems, one of the primary goals outlined in the Kunming-Montreal Biodiversity Framework to safeguard the genetic diversity of populations and their adaptive potential (United Nations Convention on Biological Diversity 2022).

+Habitat connectivity is inextricably linked to the potential for species migrations, gene flow, and hybridization, but faces significant threat from climate change and deforestation.
+In the tropical Andes, anthropogenic land-cover change is rapidly reducing suitable habitat (e.g., Rodríguez Eraso et al. 2013, Curatola Fernández et al. 2015), which in turn decreases population sizes, fragments, and isolates populations, and increases distances they must migrate or adds "friction" to the landscape (Ricketts 2001; Zeller et al. 2012).
+Forest loss accelerates upslope range shifts in tropical regions, possibly due to population extirpation and microclimatic changes (Guo et al. 2018), while cattle grazing and anthropogenic fires in the Andes are reducing the upper elevational limits of forest growth (Lutz et al. 2013).
+In addition, defaunation reduces the potential for both migration and gene flow (Malhi et al. 2014; Mokany et al. 2014) as most tropical trees rely on animals for both pollination and dispersal (see Zjhra and Kaplin 2004).
+Without immediate action to better protect and expand protected areas in these regions and create habitat and, specifically, climate corridors, many species will be driven to extinction before climate change pushes them to the limits of their environmental tolerance (Silman and Feeley 2010a; Malhi et al. 2014).

-426 6.
-CONCLUSIONS
+6. CONCLUSIONS